 The cave system unter the mountain which forms the island of Kefalonia today, was filled with sea water too.
 The entrances of this system are located at the northern tip of the Argostoli peninsula and all over the main island.
 The system ends at Sami on the other side of the island.
 In the system the sweet water of the mediterranean winter rains, which seeps into the rock all over the island mixes with the salt water.

 After the Law of Communicating Vessels, the water level in connected tubes has the same level, regardless of their shape and diameter, or the number of tubes.
 You may remember the equlibrium glas tubes and the coloured water from the school experiment.
 But this is only the simple version of the law.

 Pascal's Law says, that the pressure of liquids is directly proportional to their depth and density.
-But Leonardo da Vinci (1452-1519) much earlier presented the law of the equilibrium of two liquids of different density in communicating tubes.
+But Leonardo da Vinci (*1452-✝1519) much earlier presented the law of the equilibrium of two liquids of different density in communicating vessels.

 Salt water is heavier than sweet water, brackish water in between.
 If you fill a U-tube with salt water on one side and sweet water on the other side, the level of the salt water will be deeper than the level of the sweet water, although the system is in an equilibrium.
 And of course, the level of brackish water will be in between.